-The program’s curriculum will improve young women’s confidence in their abilities in the fields of medicine and science, and provide their first exposure to patient care, surgery, research, and medicine.
+The program’s curriculum improves young women’s confidence in their abilities in the fields of medicine and science, and provide their first exposure to patient care, surgery, research, and medicine.

-Only the most motivated students will be accepted to the program.
+Only the most motivated students are accepted to the program.
 The initial application process includes an essay and interview.

 - Students must identify as female.

-- Students must be entering their junior or senior year in high school in the Fall of 2019.
+- Students must be entering their senior year in high school.

-- Essay quality will be a major factor in the admission to the program.
+- Essay quality is a major factor in the admission to the program.
 It is strongly suggested that you proofread your essay for proper grammar prior to submission.

-- Application deadline is February 28, 2019.
-No applications for Summer 2019 will be accepted after this date.
+- Application deadline is on February 28th.
+No applications for the Summer will be accepted after this date.
 Please submit your applications in advance.

-- Interviews will take place in the first or second week of March.
+- Interviews take place in the first or second week of March.

-- Decisions will be rendered by the third week of March.
+- Decisions are rendered by the third week of March.

 - The application and essay should be submitted as an attachment to Viktoriya Furina at firstname.lastname@example.org.

 After initial acceptance, all candidates must complete the application process with the Department of Volunteer and Student Services by April 20th, which includes:

 - Completing a volunteer application (including Parent Permission and School Evaluation forms)

 - Submitting a medical packet completed by private physician (annual physical, PPD within 6 months, and an official lab report for measles, mumps, rubella and varicella immune titers)